 University of Arkansas

 Rémy holds degrees in Philosophy and Clinical and Social Psychology and is currently the Health and Technical advisor at FVS-Amade, a Burundian organization focusing on community development and the issues associated with AIDS and violence in Burundi, especially as it regards women and children.
 Since 2000 he has participated in and led humanitarian initiatives in Burundi, Uganda, Rwanda, Kenya, Senegal, South Africa, the Democratic Republic of the Congo and has been a guest lecturer in the United States.

 Philosophy Center, Jinja, Uganda

 Great Lakes University, Bujumbura, Burundi

 Degree in Clinical and Social Psychology

 Mokshyada is an Undergraduate student in George Mason’s Global Affairs program.
 She is working towards a B.A in Global Affairs with a concentration in Human Security and a Minor in Conflict Analysis and Resolution.
-Currently Mokshyada is working with youth in Fairfax County Public Schools through the AVID program and is in the process of conducting an Undergraduate Research Project on the applications of a Hydropower Micro-Turbine in Ghana with members of STEAM Undergraduates for Renewable Energy.
+Currently Mokshyada is working with youth in Fairfax County Public Schools through the AVID program and is an active member of STEAM Undergraduate for Renewable Energy.

 Undergraduate Student at George Mason University